isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-fleas-look-like/index.md

 With moderate weather conditions, they take about a week and a half.

 But if the conditions are more favorable such as in warm temperatures and high humidity, these eggs could hatch in days.
 From the egg stage comes the larvae stage.
-The flea [larva is usually white with pale hair](https://pestpolicy.com/what-do-flea-larvae-look-like/) and measures inch in length.
+The flea [larva is usually white with pale hair](https://pestpolicy.com/what-do-flea-larvae-look-like/)and measures inch in length.
 In most areas infested by fleas, the larvae usually constitute a third of the entire flea population.
 They are relatively more difficult to spot.

 This is because, being photophobic, they tend to bury themselves underneath fabric and carpets.
 Flea larvae live on flea dirt and conspecific eggs for a period between 5 and 20 days before they can begin spinning their cocoons.
 When that happens, you know they are ripe for the next stage in flea development the pupae.
 Flea pupae resemble the adult in various ways, as this is the last stage of the insect's development.